rbtLong/CurryingConnections/README.md

 ## Why Curry?

-Currying allows us to combine together expressions and execute them at one time.
+Method-Chaining allows us to combine together expressions and execute them at one time.

 In our code base, there appears to be 4 common patterns when doing database-related operations. **Scalar**, which executes a command and returns the first column of the first row of the query. **Non-query**, which returns the rows affected, typically,